crypticcoin-renewed/CrypticCoin/doc/book/src/design/p2p-data-propagation.md

 # P2P data propagation

-This page contains notes about how block and transaction data is tracked and propagated by `zcashd`.
+This page contains notes about how block and transaction data is tracked and propagated by `crypticcoind`.
 Most of this behaviour is inherited from Bitcoin Core, but some differences have developed.

 Some of this content is duplicated from in-code comments, but assembling this summary in